-Parents have access to their child's tutor through edulink.
+Parents have access to their child's tutor via email or phone 01544 230 441.
 This is the first port of call should there be any issues/concerns.
 The tutor will make contact with the relevant professional within school if they are unable to offer a solution.